G-Node/g-node-portal/source/data_api/data_api_specification.rst

     }

 By default the API will return the first 1000 data objects in the response.
-Use filters to refine the selection:
+Use standard filters to refine the selection.

- * [visibility] - private, public, shared, all (default) - which types of sections to return
- * [owner] - filter by an owner of the file
- * [created_min] - filters files older than created_min (format "YYYY-MM-DD HH:MM:SS")
- * [created_max] - filters files younger than created_max (format "YYYY-MM-DD HH:MM:SS")
- * [q] - can be one of "full", "info", "data", "beard", "link".
-The response will contain content varying from just generic object information ("link", "info") to the full response ("full").
- * [max-results] - maximum number of results to be retrieved (default is 1000, provide this parameter if you need to query less or more).
- * [start-index] - 1-based index of the first result to be retrieved

 ---------------